History of institutions for deaf education: Instructional methodology

 Gallaudet is known for its stalwart background in promoting the use of sign language as its primary modality of education and language acquisition.
 Among the primary influencers of this ideology was 18th-century physician Dr. Mason Fitch Cogswell.
 It was he who employed Thomas Hopkins Gallaudet, his neighbor at the time, to pursue knowledge of deaf education in Europe.
-Gaulladet initially traveled to England wherein he attempted to gain insight on oral methods from an unwilling Thomas Braidwood.
+Gallaudet initially traveled to England, wherein he attempted to gain insight on oral methods from an unwilling Thomas Braidwood.
 He then traveled to France where he became acquainted with a system derived from French Sign Language made popular by abbés Épée and Sicard.
-He later returned to the United States, accompanied by deaf educator, Laurent Clerc.
+He later returned to the United States, accompanied by deaf educator Laurent Clerc.

-Thomas Hopkins Gallaudet and the school that would become his namesake, abandoned the original pursuit to bring oralism back to America at the time.
+Thomas Hopkins Gallaudet and the school that would become his namesake abandoned the original pursuit to bring oralism back to America.
 As a result, the sign language used by the French Deaf community, as well as the system of manual French, were introduced into the United States.
 Over time, these evolved into what is now officially recognized as its own language: American Sign Language (ASL).

 The preference for a sign language based modality had been adapted by the school's founders and began to root in Deaf communities across the country.
-However, oral methods would eventually make their way to the US, as well.
+However, oral methods would eventually make their way to the U.S. as well.
 In similar controversy, Edward Miner Gallaudet would later assert that oral instruction is usually of little value to the congenitally deaf.